Skip to content

 raise ConfigurationError(str(exc)) from exc

-self.token_models = DatabaseTokenModels() if token_models is None else token_models
+self.token_models = DatabaseTokenModels() if settings.token_models is None else settings.token_models

 self.access_token_model = self.token_models.access_token_model